ExpressionEngine/ExpressionEngine-User-Guide/source/modules/rte/index.rst

 Introduction
 ------------

-ExpressionEngine's built-in Rich Text Editor (RTE) provides a WYSIWYG editing experience inside the Control Panel.
+ExpressionEngine's built-in Rich Text Editor (RTE) is usually used inside the Control Panel.
 This module allows you to also use the RTE outside of the Control Panel, in your site's front-end templates.

 Its primary purpose is to output the URL of the RTE's JavaScript and